 Our volunteer projects in Chile take place in collaboration with social institutions and non-profit organizations throughout the country.
 In most cases, you work directly with the target audience and take on tasks such as looking after and caring for disadvanteged children, the disabled or the elderly, the homeless, or you get involved in environmental protection or animal welfare.

 Not only will the people benefit from your volunteer service in Chile, but you will too!
-Volunteering abroad proves that you are adaptable, cosmopolitan, tolerant and socially engaged - a great asset in every resumé!
+Volunteering in a community based service leraning project proves, that you are adaptable, cosmopolitan, tolerant and socially engaged - a great asset in every resumé!
 Don’t underestimated the Spanish skills, that you will acquire while volunteering in Chile, which makes you even more interesting to future employers.
 This is particularly valuable since Spanish is one of the three most important (business) languages in the world, with an upward trend due to growing economic relations of industrialized countries with Latin America.

 Chile Inside is your first choice when it comes to stays abroad in Chile.
-For nearly two decades, we have been successfully organizing volunteer projects in Chile, across the country, in a variety of fields.
+For nearly two decades, we have been successfully organizing community service in Chile, across the country, in a variety of fields.

 The following volunteer projects are available: